How To Prepare For A Second Lockdown At Home

 Related Post: 10 Ways To Cope With Isolation, Quarantines, and Extended Power Outages

 6. Purchase supplies if you have an online or home business.
-If you are working from home already, you know what supplies you need to keep your business running.
-Whether you make things for Etsy, sell on eBay, run an office, or whatever you do from home, you will need supplies that may be considered nonessential or even may not be in supply to purchase.
+If you are already working from home, you know what supplies you need to keep your business running.
+Whether you make things for Etsy, sell on eBay, run an office, or whatever you do from home, you will need supplies that may be considered nonessential or may not even be in supply to purchase.
 You should take the time now to purchase anything you may need to keep your home or online business running during the lockdown.
 This should also include printer ink, paper, padded mailers, boxes, packing tape, bubble wrap, and scissors.

 8. Increase your home security.
 Desperate times will bring out the desperate people.
 Now is the time to make sure your home and outbuildings are secure.
 You may want to purchase a weapon and ammunition.
 You may want to put up alarms around your home and property.
 You may want to add extra lighting around your property.
 You may want to put up game cameras in areas you can’t see from your home.
-You will want to practice some OPSEC and not talk about what you have.
+You will want to practice OPSEC and avoid talking about what you have.
 You don’t want to brag about what you have all purchased and then wonder why you are having trouble.

 10. Increase your self-sufficiency.
 What can you do for yourself?
 What can you grow in your home?
 What can you do to reduce food waste?
 What can you make from scratch?
 How far can you stretch a meal, a bottle of soap, and more?
 What can you reuse again?
 What can you fix or mend?
 The list goes on, but doing what you can for you and your family will help extend your resources and ease your budget a little.